Zero Lyapunov exponents of the Hodge bundle: Introduction

 Our main contribution in this paper is the analysis of a cocycle acting on the complex Hodge bundle over a certain $\PSL$-invariant orbifold (which projects onto an arithmetic Teichm\"uller curve) in the moduli space of holomorphic quadratic differentials in genus four.
 This particular example was inspired by the work of C.~McMullen on the Hodge theory of general cyclic covers~\cite{McMullen}.
 It is the first explicit example of a cocycle with the Lyapunov spectrum containing zero exponents such that the neutral Oseledets subbundle, which is by definition flow-invariant, is nevertheless \textit{not} $\PSL$-invariant.
 In other words, the neutral subbundle in this example \textit{is not} a pullback of a flat subbundle of the Hodge bundle over the corresponding Teichm\"uller curve.

 In fact, the zero exponents in this new example, as well as those in all previously known ones, can be explained by a simple common mechanism.
 Conjecturally such a mechanism is completely general and accounts for all zero exponents with respect to any $\SL$-invariant (respectively, $\PSL$-invariant) probability measure on the moduli spaces of Abelian (respectively, quadratic) differentials.
 It can be outlined as follows.
-We conjecture that a semi-simplicity property holds for the complex Hodge bundle in the spirit of Deligne Semisimplicity Theorem.
-Namely, we conjecture that the restriction of the complex Hodge bundle to any $\SL$-invariant (respectively, $\PSL$-invariant) orbifold as above splits into a direct sum of irreducible $\SL$-invariant (respectively, irreducible $\PSL$-invariant), continuous, split subbundles.
+We conjecture that a semisimplicity property holds for the complex Hodge bundle in the spirit of Deligne Semisimplicity Theorem.
+Namely, we conjecture that the restriction of the complex Hodge bundle to any $\SL$-invariant (respectively, $\PSL$-invariant) orbifold as above splits into a direct sum of irreducible $\SL$-invariant (respectively, irreducible $\PSL$-invariant), continuous, split subbundles.\footnote{This conjecture has been recently proved by S.~Filip \cite{Fil13b}.
+Semisimplicity of the Kontsevich--Zorich cocycle on the {\it real} Hodge bundle had been proved earlier by Avila, Eskin and M\"oller (see Theorem 1.5 in \cite{Avila:Eskin:Moeller}) after a weaker semisimplicity result, establishing semisimplicity of the algebraic hulls of the cocycle, was proved by Eskin and Mirzahani (see \cite{Eskin:Mirzakhani}, Appendix A, also quoted as Theorem 2.1 in \cite{Avila:Eskin:Moeller}).}

 The \textit{continuous} vector subbundles in the known examples are, actually, smooth (even analytic, or holomorphic).
 However, in the context of this paper it is important to distinguish subbundles which are only \textit{measurable} and those which are \textit{continuous}.
 To stress this dichotomy in the general case we shall always speak about~\textit{continuous} subbundles, even when we know that they are smooth (analytic, holomorphic).
 In particular, a $\SL$-invariant (respectively, $\PSL$-invariant) subbundle of the Hodge bundle is called \emph{irreducible} if it has no non-trivial \emph{continuous} $\SL$-invariant (respectively, $\PSL$-invariant) subbundle.
 In the special case of subbundles defined over suborbifolds which project onto Teichm\"uller curves \textit{all} $\SL$-invariant (respectively, $\PSL$-invariant) subbundles are continuous, in fact smooth, since by definition the action of the group on the suborbifold is transitive.